 As a large municipality, Lyngby-Taarbæk’s print infrastructure serves thousands of end-users across its locations.
 The municipality operates two networks, one for administrative functions including the town hall which equates to around 4,000 end-users, and the second, serving the region’s educational establishments, catering to around 1,000 teachers, and up to 7,000 students.

-For modernising the municipality's print infrastructure, EveryonePrint’s scalable Hybrid Cloud Platform (HCP) was chosen.
-HCP enables the entire printing infrastructure to be deployed and controlled from a single web-based interface and offers one full-featured single print driver.
+For modernising the municipality's print infrastructure, EveryonePrint’s scalable Hybrid Cloud Platform (now YSoft EveryonePrint - a Y Soft product) was chosen.
+The solution enables the entire printing infrastructure to be deployed and controlled from a single web-based interface and offers one full-featured single print driver.
 This makes it possible for everyone to print to any device without complications.

 Other key features included are HCP’s full data encryption and built-in auditing functionality, which supports GDPR compliance, and the ability to achieve role-based permissions through integration with LDAP.

 User-centricity is a high priority for Lyngby-Taarbæk's IT department.
 They were looking for a flexible solution to manage the print infrastructure across all domains.
 Other drivers included the requirement to provide end-users with unified access to printers, letting them release print jobs at any device, regardless of their location.